 After some reading how mysql2 gem builds its native extension and checking the content of mentioned mysql_config script, I suspected something might be wrong there - linker command “-l-Wno-atomic-implicit-seq-cst” just didn’t make any sense.

 A more detailed look at that config script revealed the culprit:

 # /usr/local/bin/mysql_config ... # Create options libs="-L$pkglibdir" libs="$libs -l " embedded_libs="-L$pkglibdir" embedded_libs="$embedded_libs -l " ...

 embedded_libs contained errors - they were cut off after the

 -l parameter.
-I quickly tracked the error to the https://dev.mysql.com/downloads/connector/c repository where the problematic file was present as well.
-The homebrew’s formula was simply fetching the package from that location without trying to fix the problem.
-This is how these lines were supposed to look like:
+I quickly tracked the error to the https://dev.mysql.com/downloads/connector/c repository where the problematic file was present (homebrew’s formula pulls package from there).
+After some tinkering, I managed to produce the correct version of the

 # Create options libs="-L$pkglibdir" libs="$libs -lmysqlclient -lcrypto -lssl" embedded_libs="-L$pkglibdir" embedded_libs="$embedded_libs -lmysqlclient -lcrypto -lssl"

 Trying to install the gem now, ends up with yet another error:

 $ gem install mysql2 ... ld: library not found for -lcrypto